-Fun fact: More than 90% of companies who exceed their revenue goals admit to separating their customer database by personas.
+Curious fact: More than 90% of companies who exceed their revenue goals admit to separating their customer database by personas.

-But What Is a Buyer Persona, you ask?
+But What Is a Buyer Persona, You Ask?

 A buyer persona is a generalized description of your target audience.
 This includes demographic information, career history, family size, and even hobbies.
 You write everything down as if it were a real person - and, of course, you give the persona a name.
 Developing buyer personas will help you get inside the head of your current and potential customers and refine your marketing messages.
 That way, you take the guesswork out of your marketing process and you can influence your audience more strongly.